-C{max} (Figure 9) is nearly independent of exposure for minimally or uniformly-processed images with linear sensors, where noise power, N, is a known function of signal amplitude, V, but it is only approximate for imaging systems with bilateral filtering or HDR (nonlinear) sensors, where noise power N is not a simple function of V.
+C{max} (Figure 9) is nearly independent of exposure for minimally or uniformly-processed images with linear sensors, where noise power, N, is a known function of signal amplitude, V, but is only approximately independent for imaging systems with bilateral filtering or HDR (nonlinear) sensors, where noise power N is not a simple function of V.

 Figure 9.
-C_4 and C{max} for minimally processed $raw \rightarrow TIFF$ and JPEG images for a 10 MP compact camera.
-C{max} is consistent, especially for the $raw \rightarrow TIFF$ image.
+C4 and C{max} for minimally processed raw \rightarrow TIFF and JPEG images for a 10 MP compact camera.
+C{max} is consistent for the raw \rightarrow TIFF image.
+C4 is useful for quantifying low light performance.